autowarefoundation/autoware.universe/sensing/pointcloud_preprocessor/docs/vector-map-inside-area-filter.md

 - Extract the vector map area that intersects with the bounding box of input points to reduce the calculation cost
 - Create the 2D polygon from the extracted vector map area
 - Remove input points inside the polygon
+- If the z value is used for filtering, remove points that are below the z threshold

 ![vector_map_inside_area_filter_figure](./image/vector_map_inside_area_filter_overview.svg)